 We woke to pile driving going on behind us and there was no way further sleep was possible.
 We decided to head off about

 Having read up ahead of time we were aware that people walk randomly on the road and it didn’t take long before some chap, obviously high as a kite, decided that dancing on the road was important to him as three large motorhomes approached.
 The entertainment factor was epic!

-We made our way across the high mountains and enjoyed the feast in front of our eyes.
+Successfully dodging him, we made our way across the high mountains and enjoyed the feast in front of our eyes.
 Brightly coloured houses painted blue, yellow, pink, red, or white greeted us nestled amongst the rolling hills.
-The roads were surprisingly good and the two lanes for most of the way were plenty wide enough to squeeze past the odd parked car.
+The roads were surprisingly good and the two lanes for most of the way were plenty wide enough to squeeze past the oddly parked car.

 There was livestock galore to pique our interest, from a donkey all loaded up with saddles, to massive storks, which I thought were pelicans they were so large, to cows, sheep and of course dogs.
 Zoe informed me she even saw a camel!

 The road took us through the small town of Fnidq and then Tetouan before we arrived at our home for the next two nights in

 We took the opportunity to dump the grey and black water before settling into our pitch and plugging into electricity.
 Needing electricity is rare for us, as is being in a campground, but with no LPG in Morocco and a desire to stay for a couple of months, we have to conserve every bit of gas we can.

 The local cats came out to greet us and were happy to be picked up and cuddled.
 They remind me of Turkey and I realise how much I miss having a cat around.

 We headed into town to purchase a local SIM card.
 Who would have thought that would take all afternoon?